PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

         colocate: true
 ```

-> **Hint:** It is highly recommended to decide on co-location once at the start of a project.
+> **Hint:** It is highly recommended to decide on colocation once at the start of a project.

 ---